NLnetLabs/routinator/source/manual-page.rst

            Routinator completes the operation and exits with status code 2.
            Normally, it would exit with status code 0 indicating success.

-    .. option:: -a asn, --filter-asn=asn
+    .. option:: -a asn, --select-asn=asn

            Only output VRPs for the given ASN.
 The option can be given multiple times, in which case VRPs for all provided ASNs are provided.
 ASNs can be given with or without the prefix AS.

-    .. option:: -p prefix, --filter-prefix=prefix
+    .. option:: -p prefix, --select-prefix=prefix

            Only output VRPs with an address prefix that covers the given prefix, i.e., whose prefix is equal to or less specific than the given prefix.
 This will include VRPs regardless of their ASN and max length.
 In other words, the output will include all VRPs that need to be considered when deciding whether an announcement for the prefix is RPKI valid or invalid.

            The option can be given multiple times, in which case VRPs for all prefixes are provided.
-It can also be combined with one or more ASN filters.
+It can also be combined with one or more ASN selections.
 Then all matching VRPs are included.
-That is, filters combine as "or" not "and."
+That is, selectors combine as "or" not "and".

 .. subcmd:: validate